 - Principles of leg ulcer management and correct application of compression bandaging.

-The Leg Ulcer Module is suitable for students and practicing health professionals wishing to learn about leg ulcer management.
+The Lower Leg Ulcer Management Module is suitable for students and practicing health professionals wishing to learn about leg ulcer management.
 It is recommended for those working in domiciliary health services, residential aged care facilities, hospitals, wound or outpatient clinics and community health services.

 This module explores the assessment and management of malignant wounds including: